VisionDepth/VisionDepth3D/README.md

 - Runs VisionDepth3D using either Conda or standard Python

 ### 📌 Step 4: (Optional) Create a Desktop Shortcut
+- ✅ Right-click start_visiondepth3d.bat → Create Shortcut
+- ✅ Move the shortcut to your Desktop
+- ✅ (Optional) Right-click → Properties → Change "Run" to "Minimized" to hide the CMD window.

+### 📌 Step 5: (Optional) Create a Desktop Shortcut
 - 1️⃣ Right-click start_visiondepth3d.bat → Create Shortcut
 - 2️⃣ Move the shortcut to your Desktop
 - 3️⃣ (Optional) Right-click → Properties → Change "Run" to "Minimized" to hide the CMD window.